eastmaels/biutopian/README.md

 $ node utopian_io_all_time.js
 ```

-This will generate a CSV in `./analysis`.
+This will generate a CSV in `./analysis` folder.
 You can create your reports from this file.